- NBN upgraded and rolled out fibre aimed to be deeper and closer to homes and businesses.

 Types of NBN Connections

-There are 3 major types of fibre connections, and your box will depend on which technology type is available to you.
+There are several types of fibre connections, and your box will depend on which technology type is available to you.

 - Fibre to the Node (FTTN)